Arthur 2: On the Rocks: Plot

 Susan arrives at Arthur and Linda's apartment and tells Linda that if she really wants what's best for Arthur, then she should leave him, since Susan can have children, and Linda cannot.
-Realizing that Arthur is suffering because he is unwilling to let her go, Linda moves back in with her father and leaves Arthur a note telling him that he should marry Susan and live a comfortable life.
+Realizing that Arthur is suffering because he is unwilling to let her go, Linda moves back in with Ralph and leaves Arthur a note telling him that he should marry Susan and live a comfortable life.
 Crestfallen at having lost Linda and still unwilling to marry Susan, Arthur begins drinking again and ends up living on the streets.
 At his lowest point, Arthur sees a vision of Hobson telling him that he cannot give up, because he knows Arthur will have a son, and Arthur must be there for him.

 Determined to get even with the Johnsons, Arthur gets sober again and learns from his grandmother, Martha, that Burt has made a lot of enemies that have dirt on him.
-Arthur meets with several people whose lives have been ruined by Burt Johnson, and learns of a fraud and extortion scheme that Burt was responsible for.
+Arthur meets with several people whose lives have been ruined by Burt, and learns of a fraud and extortion scheme that Burt was responsible for.
 Arthur sneaks onto Burt's yacht and confronts him, demanding that they leave him and Linda alone.
 Burt and his friends laugh at Arthur, freely admitting that the allegations are true, but the statute of limitations has expired and the evidence is worthless.
-Arthur punches Burt in the gut, and Burt attempts to kill Arthur with a revolver.
-However, realizing that money cannot get her everything, Susan defends Arthur and tells her father to give Arthur his money back or she will tell her mother about his affairs.
+Arthur punches Burt in the gut, and Burt attempts to shoot Arthur with a revolver.
+However, realizing that money cannot get her everything, Susan defends Arthur and tells Burt to give Arthur his money back or she will tell her mother about his affairs.
 Burt reluctantly agrees.